Neena Modi: Academic service

 During her career she has served, among many other roles, as President of the UK Neonatal Society (2012-15), President of the Academic Paediatrics Association of Great Britain and Ireland (2014-15), chair of the British Medical Journal Ethics Committee [3] (2009-2015), and Chair of the NHS England Infant, Children and Young People Patient Safety Expert Group (2010-2014).
 During her tenure as Vice President for Research at the Royal College of Paediatrics and Child Health (2009-2014), she was lead author on the RCPCH Turning the Tide report highlighting the need to strengthen child health research in the UK.

 She was elected as President of the Royal College of Paediatrics and Child Health in December 2014, taking up the role on 29 April 2015.
 Her 3-year term ended in 2018.
 She is a fellow of the Royal College of Physicians (London), Royal College of Paediatrics and Child Health and Academy of Medical Sciences.
 She was awarded honorary fellowship of the Faculty of Pharmaceutical Medicine in 2017 and the British Association of Perinatal Medicine in 2015.
+She was elected a Fellow of the Academy of Medical Sciences in 2020.

-In 2021 she became President of the British Medical Association.
+In 2021, Modi became President of the British Medical Association.